Shark and Ray Touch Tank

 The Georgia Aquarium in Atlanta, GA houses more than 100,000 animals and several thousand species, all living in ten million gallons of marine and saltwater.
 From whale sharks to beluga whales, from puffins to pufferfish, the aquarium invites visitors to explore the rich biodiversity and beauty of underwater worlds.

 Aquarium staff are always searching for new ways to engage and educate their visitors.
 When they discovered that guests were walking down a long hallway only to discover that there was nothing there to see, they reached out to Tenji.
 Together, we turned a dark and disappointing corner of the building into one of their most popular attractions—a shark and stingray touch tank that opened in 2016 to rave reviews from children and adults alike.

 - The designated location for the future shark and ray touch tank was right next to a 6.3 million-gallon exhibit filled with a wide variety of sensitive animals.
-The Tenji aquatic engineers and construction experts knew we would have to work very, very
+The Tenji aquatic engineers and construction experts knew we would have to work very, very carefully.

 - The hallway approaching the exhibit location was a natural and unavoidable squeeze point, creating a classic “ship in a bottle challenge” for our engineers and builders.
 Our aquatic design and construction team would need to fabricate the tanks outside the building, disassemble them to get the pieces through the hallway, and re-assemble them onsite—a true test of design and engineering expertise and one of Tenji’s true specialties.